sivanadi/AstroCalc/docs/nextjs-api-integration.md

   house_system: 'placidus'
 }), {
   headers: {
-    'Authorization': `Bearer ${API_KEY}`, // If using API key auth 'Origin': 'https://yourdomain.com' // If using domain auth }
+    'Authorization': `Bearer ${API_KEY}` // If using API key auth
+    // Domain auth is handled automatically by the server based on request origin }
 });
 ```